Fainting during urination (micturition syncope): What causes it?

 - Ask your doctor whether any medications you're taking may be causing your condition

-As much as possible, ensuring the floor from your bed to the bathroom is carpeted or padded also is a good strategy for avoiding injury from a potential fall.
+As much as possible, make sure that the floor from your bed to the bathroom is carpeted or padded.
+This can help prevent injury if you fall.